Strategy7 min readJanuary 5, 2026

 • Category 8: 40,000 points/night (37,000 | 43,000)

-• Confirmed suite upgrades at check-in (not a "when available" waitlist — confirmed)
+• Confirmed suite upgrades at check-in — not a waitlist, not "when available," confirmed

 • Club lounge access at all properties with a club floor